aaronanderson/okta-opp-scim-entitlements/README.md

 1. SCIM 2.0 push groups are not working.
 When activating the push group Okta generates an error for a missing SCIM 1.1 namespace.

+1. All entitlements are defined as multivalued arrays.
+Entitlements cannot be updated after provisioning is enabled.

 # References

 1. [Build a SCIM 2.0 server with entitlements](https://developer.okta.com/docs/guides/scim-with-entitlements/main/)